When do you need a coaching agreement and what should your coaching contract include?

 Hopefully, this never happens to you, but they could also file a lawsuit.

-To avoid these horrible nightmares, you should have a solid coaching agreement signed upfront from your client.
+To avoid these horrible nightmares, you should have a solid coaching agreement signed upfront by your client.

 Now back to the coaching agreement for your business: